 “Vietnam is one of the biggest markets for the animal industry in South East Asia, open to all variety of species.
 It has experienced a tremendous volume growth over the last 20 years and will continue to grow while becoming a more integrated market, more mature and competitive,” a spokesperson for ADM told us at the time.

 In terms of how robust the Vietnamese market is now considering the challenges that have arisen from African swine fever (ASF), the ADM representative noted then:

 “Vietnam’s economy has performed consistently for the last 20 years as its people are seeing improved purchasing power year after year and, subsequently, increasing consumption of meat and seafood.
 ASF has been a serious challenge for more than two years, and is reshaping the whole sector, which is transitioning more and more to large scale farming, with those bigger operations better able to apply biosecurity measures.
 Smaller farms are having a very difficult time, as many of them have suspended or stopped their activity.

-“The Vietnam market is very resilient though.
+“The Vietnamese market is very resilient though.
 We strongly believe in the capacity of farmers and feed producers there to react quickly and positively to the challenges they regularly face.”